While tax filing is never that exciting, knowing you are getting a tax refund or are anticipating one, certainly can be for you.

 There are also some tax benefits and some guidelines for investing in a 529 plan, but it can certainly help prepare you for future education costs.
 I’d check out the source I linked above if you are looking for more information.

 5. Invest in Your Side Hustle

-If you are starting your own business or another side hustle, using your tax refund towards your project can be wise.
+If you are starting your own business or another side hustle, investing your tax refund in your project can be wise.

 Not every side hustle will have some initial start-up costs, but most might have a few expenses (especially if filing for LLC, building a website, buying products, etc.).

 While not all these things are super expensive, your tax refund check can be just the personal cash you need to get started.